shundhammer/huha-misc-docs/brainstorming-expert-partitioner.md

   present?
 Or would it rather be a 4 or 5 or even 6-dimensional problem?
 And would it be possible to map that to the 2D drawing surface we need to display it on?
 Would the average human understand that?

+#### Dedicated Partitioner High-Level Widget

+Very much like the package selector widget in the software management subsystem of YaST, we could lift some of the limitations of our current generic libyui widget set by writing that part in pure C++ for each the Qt and the NCurses UI.
+That would give us access to most (all?) features of Qt, if we'd need any of them sorely to overcome current limitations.

+Realistically, the NCurses version would remain somewhat limited, but this would probably be acceptable since most users would benefit from a better Qt version.

+We had a similar situation for a long time in the package management subsystem before we decided to invest in the powerful high-level widgets:

+- General-purpose widgets not providing all the power of the underlying toolkit
+- Always having to take limitations of a text mode into account
+- Always having to take care about limited screen space (mostly for NCurses)

+Since we took that step in the package selector, most of the complaints from users as well as product managers are history.
+On the downside, we have to maintain two versions of the same thing.

+**TO DO:**

+- Identify limitations

+- Come up with better solutions in pure Qt

+- Summarize improvements

+- Check if the benefit would outweigh the cost:

+  - New development

+  - Duplicated work for Qt and NCurses versions